top of page

 In 2010, Eric Schmidt, then CEO of google, made an estimate that every two days we create and therefore absorb more information than we did from the dawn of civilisation up to 2003.
 There is increasingly more “mental stuff “ competing for our attention ~ from a multitude of emails, texts, social media & news.
 This auditory and informational stimulus is consuming our attention making it harder to find silence inside our consciousness.

-All outside noise amplifies the intensity of what’s going on inside us, giving our body a sense of always being ‘on’ making it difficult and harder to focus on what’s in front of us, to manage our minds impulses, to notice, to appreciate and to preserve open space - the space of silence.
+All outside noise amplifies the intensity of what’s going on inside us, giving our body a sense of always being ‘on’.
+Unwanted, unnecessary noise makes it harder to focus, to manage our minds impulses.
 Noise, often described as unwanted distraction, can determine how we think and feel.

-All these distractions and noise interfere with how we choose to spend our time on this planet.
-Quite literally it is disturbing the peace.
+These auditory distractions interfere with how we choose to spend our time on this planet.
+Quite literally disturbing the peace.
 Understanding and realising how we consciously choose to live our life requires a “turning down of the dial” of managing the noise, of interior and exterior sounds and stimulus in our lives so we can tread more softly on the planet.
 It is interesting to note that noise can be auditory, informational & internal.
-Collect them all together and we have a big load of noise.
+Collected all together and we have a big load of noise.
+We require less noise, less distraction and more peace and quiet to function effectively, giving our minds much needed rest.

 Historically, solitude or the seeking of silence has always had a place in our culture.
 All religious traditions, sages, saints and prophets from Christian preachers to Buddhist teachers have been in pursuit of silence and promoted the benefits of solitude through meditation.
 If speech is of silver, then silence is of gold comes from Solomon, the great king of wisdom.

 In the 1960s, Modernist composer John Cage famously wrote a piece of music consisting of nothing more than four minutes and 33 seconds of silence, he sat resting his hands above the piano, no notable "music", he didn’t 'play' a note.
 Met with much controversy, this now infamous piece was written for an open air concert hall in Woodstock with the objective of bringing the audiences attention to the sounds of the environment.
 Birds, cicadas and the breezes in the branches.
 Later when performed indoors the audience would take in other environmental sounds such as scuffling of feet, cleaning of throats and the rustling of lollie wrappers.
 The idea was to use this “piece of music’ this art form, as a vehicle to expand peoples attention to what was happening around them.
+For one to become aware of the environment.

 Cage was inspired to write this music when he visited an anechoic chamber, a room built with materials that reflect all vibration and designed to be soundless.
 When Cage stepped inside the chamber he expected to hear complete silence, instead he heard 2 sounds, one high and one low.
 Curious he went to find the engineer in charge and asked why the room wasn’t totally soundless as advertised, describing the 2 sounds.
 The engineer explained that the high sound he heard was his nervous system in operation and the low sound was the sound of his blood in circulation.
 Amazed at this discovery he wanted use his talent as a vehicle to expand peoples attention to what’s happening around them, to get people to consciously tune in to their surroundings and therefore themselves.